-Pulse Limit Switch: One ON / OFF setpoint pair that sets the leading edge of the pulse train and the trailing edge of the pulse train.
+- Pulse Limit Switch: One ON / OFF setpoint pair that sets the leading edge of the pulse train and the trailing edge of the pulse train.
 Two additional parameters, Total Number of Pulses and Pulse Duration, must also be programmed.
 The Total Number of Pulses is the number of pulses in the train.
 The Pulse Duration is the number of counts that each pulse is On.
-The difference between the ON and OFF setpoints must be greater than or equal to: ((Total Number of Pulses Pulse Duration) + limit.
+The difference between the ON and OFF setpoints must be greater than or equal to: ((Total Number of Pulses \Pulse Duration) + (Total Number of Pulses -1)). - Timed Limit Switch: One ON / OFF setpoint pair that sets the ON position and OFF position of the limit.
 A third parameter sets the amount of time the output is on.
 Usually, the output will turn on at the ON setpoint and remain on for the specified length of time.
 However, if the OFF setpoint is reached before the timer times out, the output turns off immediately.
 The maximum length of time an output can be on is 9.999 seconds.
 All 16 outputs of the NX3A1X can be programmed as a timed output.
 In Independent Mode or Group Mode 3, timing does not start until the input is active.
 Timing will start immediately if the Enable Input is used.